learn through suffering C language learn through suffering

 The result may be a real number.

-*The results may differ slightly depending on the calculation method, but if the calculation method is correct, it is considered correct.
+Depending on the calculation method, the results may vary slightly, but if the method is correct, the answer is considered correct.

 Solution 4-1

-The scanf function is not capable of checking for input errors.
+The `scanf` function cannot check for input errors.

 Part 0: Program Overview